doyaGu/BallancePlayer/README.md

 - **[Alt] + [Enter]**: Switch between windowed and fullscreen mode.
 - **[Alt] + [F4]**:  Force close the game.
 - **[Alt] + [/]**:  Display an about box.
+- **[Alt] + [C]**:  Open the configuration dialog.
+Changes saved during gameplay take effect after restarting the game.

 ## INI Settings

 The `Player.ini` file contains several settings that control the behavior of the game.
+If `Player.ini` does not exist in the current directory, Player opens the configuration dialog on startup so you can create it before launching the game.

 ### Startup